 Children dress up in costumes and spend their evenings trick-and-treating in the neighborhoods.
 Also, there are bonfires in the rural areas as these used to be active on the days of Celts all around the country.
-People having enough of the tricks and treats then enjoy parties with their neighbors and friends.
+People who have enough of the tricks and treats then enjoy parties with their neighbors and friends.

 Games of Halloween in Ireland

-There are particular games that are played at Halloween parties and snap apple is one of these.
+There are particular games that are played at Halloween parties and Snap Apple is one of these.
 An apple is attached to a string and this is tied to either a doorframe or a tree the players are then expected to bite the apple which is in the hanging position.
 Parents also arrange treasure hunts for the kids and their friends as the pastries and candies are a treasure.

 A game of cards is also quite common among Irish people.
 Cards are kept face down on the table and there are coins and candies underneath.
-This way when children play this game and chose the card they get the price that is found below it.
+This way when children play this game and choose the card they get the price that is found below it.

 Barmbrack is a traditional food that is eaten in Ireland on Halloween.
 It is more like a fruitcake that can either be baked at home or purchased from the stores.
 Interestingly, according to the belief of the Irish people, there is a muslin wrapped which gets backed with the cake inside and which can predict the future of the eaters.
 If they get a ring inside, this tells there could be an engagement on the cards.
 A straw could symbolize a prosperous year ahead.

-It is also important to note that rituals for Halloween are more or like same in USA and Ireland.
+It is also important to note that rituals for Halloween are more or like same in the USA and Ireland.